monika-pietrosian/monika-pietrosian/README.md

-- 👋 Hi, I’m @monika-pietrosian, a Python & Data Science enthusiast, with an several years experience in research the built environment (I have been the "traditional" architect).
-Currently learning about ML and DL.
-Willing to co-create a web article with GPT-J and make my very own conjoint :).
+- 👋 Hi, I’m @monika-pietrosian, a Python enthusiast, with an several years experience in research the built environment (I have been the "traditional" architect).

 - Feel free to ask me about some tips about your very special home office environment!
 Reach me via: